-Research is defined by DOJ's regulations as "a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalized knowledge" 28 C.F.R. § 46.102(d).
-For further guidance regarding federal regulations concerning research, including a decision tree to assist applicants in determining whether a proposed activity would constitute research, see the "Research and the Protection of Human Subjects" section of the OJP web site (www.ojp.usdoj.gov/funding/other_requirements.htm).
+Research, for the purposes of human subjects protections for OJP-funded programs, is defined as, "a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge" 28 C.F.R. § 46.102(d).
+For additional information on determining whether a proposed activity would constitute research, see the decision tree to assist applicants on the "Research and the Protection of Human Subjects" section of the OJP "Other Requirements for OJP Applications" web page (www.ojp.usdoj.gov/funding/other_requirements.htm).
 Applicants whose proposals may involve a research or statistical component also should review the "Confidentiality" section on that web page.

-SAMHSA Data Collection and Performance Measurement Requirements:
+SAMHSA Data Collection and Performance Measurement Requirements